How to Have Confidence in a Job Interview

 Show Practical Adaptability

-Highlight Systems, Not Heroics
+Highlight Systems, Not One-Off Heroics

 The Role of Coaching and Structured Learning

-The Day Of: A Practical Pre-Interview Routine
+The Day-Of: A Practical Pre-Interview Routine

-- Review your three most relevant stories and your priority question for the employer.
+Review your three most relevant stories and your priority question for the employer.

 Closing the Interview: Leave a Lasting Impression